oHTGo/setup-cloudflare-warp-action/README.md

 ## Troubleshooting

 1. `Status update: Unable to connect.
-Reason: Registration Missing`:
+Reason: Registration Missing`

 - Check that the service token is valid and not expired.
 - Check that the service token has the appropriate